rhubarbwu/csc209/lectures/lec12/03_threads.md

 We must be careful when multithreading.

 - A bug in one thread can damage other threads.
-- Its difficult to use signals with threads.
+- It's difficult to use signals with threads.
 - All threads in a process must run the same program.
 - Only thread-safe functions can be used.